chungyc/site-personal/site/article/technical/website/guide.markdown

 `rss-feed-link`
 :   A URL for an [RSS feed].

-`standalone-title`
+`front`
+:   Defined only on the front page.
+If defined:

-:   If defined, the value for the `title` metadata field will be
-    the entirety of the title for the page.
-This is intended for the front page.
+    *   The value for the `title` metadata field will be the entirety of the title for the page.
         Other pages are expected to have the site title included in the page title.

         Note that this only applies to the text that goes inside the `title` HTML element.
         The top-level heading will only include the value for the `title` metadata field regardless of whether this is defined or not.

+    *   Includes links to content I own on other sites as `link` elements in `head` with the `rel` attribute set to `"me"`.

 [KaTeX]: https://katex.org/
 [robots `meta` tag]: https://www.robotstxt.org/meta.html